dmsobeshchanskiy/OpenMRUSuite/README.md

         }
     }

+For customizing of presentation of menu items, use next patterns:

+// %FileName% - just file name (w/o path)
+// %Path% - path to file (excluding file name)
+// %FullFileName% - path to file + file name
+// %AccessDate% - last access date of MRU item
+// default is: %FullFileName%

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.